Kide Science raises EUR 750K to spur Asian growth

 The investment from KSI Education is of strategic importance, with the London-headquartered international education financing company also having branches in Hong Kong, Beijing, Shenzhen, Shanghai and Singapore.

-“We share the same vision and values for preparing young children’s scientific thinking, and Kide Science provides [an] excellent opportunity for students in their early years,” stated KSI Education.
+“We share the same vision and values for preparing young children’s scientific thinking, and Kide Science provides [an] excellent opportunity for students in their early years,” stated KSI Education, in a release.
 “We look forward to working with Kide Science closely over the coming years.”

 Kide Science’s playful approach to early-childhood learning is based on rigorous academic research by Jenni Vartiainen Ph.D.
 Read more about it in our feature article.